jakewilliami/scripts/README.md

 ## Description

-While I am beginning to look into different sorts of programming, I want to have as much experience as possible.
-Hence, I have created this repository as a kind of playground for various scripts I try to write.
+This is a miscellaneous repository for scripts and small programmes.
 Be warned that not everything in here may be functional.
 I have prefixed depricated files with `dep-<filename>`, and development (i.e., in development) files as `dev-<filename>`.

 ## Contents